AMA University

-AMA Computer University, also known as AMA University or simply AMA, is a private, nonsectarian, for-profit university in Quezon City, Philippines.
+AMA University, also known as AMA Computer University (AMACU) or simply AMA, is a private, nonsectarian, for-profit university in Quezon City, Philippines.

 History

 AMA Institute of Computer Studies

 AMA University and its sister school AMA Computer College (AMACC) were founded by Amable R. Aguiluz V, who named them after the initials of his father's name, Amable Mendoza Aguiluz Sr.

-Aguiluz founded the AMA Institute of Computer Studies with the first computer school located along Shaw Boulevard on 20 October 1980.
+Aguiluz founded the AMA Institute of Computer Studies with the first computer school located along Shaw Boulevard on October 20, 1980.
 Back then, AMA Institute of Computer Studies offered only short-term courses in Electronic Data Processing Fundamentals, Basic Programming, and Technology Career.
 Three students enrolled at the AMA Institute of Computer Studies during the first semester.

 AMA Computer College, branches and sister schools

 AMA Computer College was created in June 1981.
 It extended its services through a four-year Bachelor of Science degree program in Computer Science.
 With only a handful of students in its first year of operation, the AMACC student population rose from 600 in 1983 to 2,000 in 1985 on its first official campus in Makati.
 Shortly after, it established its main campus in Quezon City.
 Two provincial campuses were then founded in Cebu City and Davao City.

 The AMA Computer Learning Center (ACLC) was established in 1987 and the AMA Telecommunication & Electronic Learning Center in 1996.
 The former offers short-course programs for professionals and two-year technical/vocational courses for those who wish to acquire employment skills.
 The latter concentrates on telecommunication, electronics, and related technologies.